 - (a) WHO MAY APPLY. - (1) When a student does not comply with Sections 400 (g) and 408 because that student has not met the requirements for graduation four years after first entering into the ninth grade and has missed an entire season's participation in a specific activity due to inadvertent circumstances other than an athletic injury, that student may apply for a waiver of the apparent non-compliance and a declaration of eligibility in those activities that were missed.
 A student may apply for a waiver of the four-year rule only once.
-The fact that a member school does not offer a specific activity is not grounds for claiming the student was unable to participate in that activity. - (2) Parent Residence Rule. - (A) If a District Executive Committee finds that a student does not comply with Sections 403 (f) and 442 (residence rules), that student may apply for a waiver of the apparent non-compliance and a declaration of eligibility. - (B) A waiver of the residence rule shall be null and void when either the District Executive Committee or the State Executive Committee determines that the student changed schools for athletic purposes. - (C) If a student who has been granted a waiver returns to the school in the attendance zone where the parents reside, a Previous Athletic Participation Form shall be furnished to the District Executive Committee, who will rule on the student's eligibility at that school. - (3) Students who change schools from one independent school district to another independent school district to enroll in the International Baccalaureate Program may apply for a waiver of Sections 403 (f) and 442 (residence rules) to be eligible for varsity athletics the first year of attendance. - (4) Age Rule, Sections 403 (b) and 446.
+The fact that a member school does not offer a specific activity is not grounds for claiming the student was unable to participate in that activity.

+- (2) Parent Residence Rule. - (A) If a District Executive Committee or the State Executive Committee finds that a student does not comply with Sections 403 (f) and 442 (residence rules), that student may apply for a waiver of the apparent non-compliance and a declaration of eligibility.
+As An Exception: A student who is found by a District Executive Committee, or upon appeal, the State Executive Committee, to have changed schools for athletic purposes or other impermissible reasons may return within thirty (30) days after being ruled ineligible to the school the student left without need of a parent residence waiver as long as all other eligibility rules are satisfied.
+In cases where there is a dispute regarding the student's qualification for this exception, the Executive Director or his or her designee may make a determination as to whether the student qualifies. - (B) A waiver of the residence rule shall be null and void in regards to the school the student has moved to when either the District Executive Committee or the State Executive Committee determines that the student changed schools for athletic purposes. - (C) If a student who has been granted a waiver returns to the school in the attendance zone where the parents reside, a Previous Athletic Participation Form shall be furnished to the District Executive Committee, who will rule on the student's eligibility at that school. - (3) Students who change schools from one independent school district to another independent school district to enroll in the International Baccalaureate Program may apply for a waiver of Sections 403 (f) and 442 (residence rules) to be eligible for varsity athletics the first year of attendance. - (4) Age Rule, Sections 403 (b) and 446.
 If a student is nineteen or older and has met all the criteria in Section 446 prior to the end of his or her second year in high school, but the superintendent does not submit proper verification to the District Executive Committee and the UIL, that student may apply for a waiver if: